Distributed Mixed Voltage Angle and Frequency Droop Control of Microgrid Interconnections with Loss of Distribution-PMU Measurements: D-MAFD Secondary Control Design

 \begin{theorem} If there exists symmetric positive definite matrix \(P>0\), negative definite matrix $Q_j<0$, and matrices \(U_j, V_j, S_j\) and $R_j$ of appropriate dimensions such that \eqref{control_lmi} is satisfied for every switching vector $j \in \Sigma$, then the distributed secondary control law $u(t) \mapsto u(t) + \tilde{u}(t)$ where \(\tilde{u}(t)=K_{\sigma(t)}y(t)\) with obtained by solving design equations \eqref{control_lmi}, where $\mathcal{S}_v$ is the set of all diagonal matrices and $\mathcal{S}_H$ is the set of all matrices with the same sparsity structure as the Jacobian matrix $H$ in \eqref{linear switched system}, is sufficient to guarantee $\mathcal{L}_2$ stability of the microgrid interconnection \eqref{nonlinear_switched} in the D-MAFD framework with respect to disturbances $w(t)$ under arbitrary loss of D-PMU angle measurements. \end{theorem}

-Using Theorem \ref{thm:design}, a distributed secondary controller can be designed for the microgrid interconnection with MAFD to guarantee stability even when D-PMU angle measurements are lost.
-By imposing a sparsity constraint \eqref{pass_lmi3} on the structure of the matrices $V_j$ and $U_j$, $j \in \Sigma$, we ensure that the secondary control law for microgrid $i$ only uses measurements from its immediate neighbors $\mathcal{N}_i$.
-Therefore, the sparsity structure of the distributed secondary controller $K_j$ will be the same as that of the network Jacobian matrix $H$, that is, $K_j \in \mathcal{S}_H$.
+Using Theorem \ref{thm:design}, a distributed secondary controller can be designed for the microgrid interconnection with MAFD to guarantee stability even when D-PMU angle measurements are lost. { We note that Theorem \ref{thm:design} guarantees stability for arbitrary loss of D-PMU angle measurements at any microgrid, since the control design does not require any a priori knowledge of the switching vector $\sigma(t)$}.
+Further, by imposing a sparsity constraint \eqref{pass_lmi3} on the structure of the matrices $V_j$ and $U_j$, $j \in \Sigma$, we ensure that the secondary control law for microgrid $i$ only uses measurements from its immediate neighbors $\mathcal{N}_i$.
+Therefore, the sparsity structure of the distributed secondary controller $K_j$ will be the same as that of the network Jacobian matrix $H$, that is, $K_j \in \mathcal{S}_H$. { We also note that the D-MAFD control design can accommodate constraints on the power sharing between microgrids, which can either be incorporated while solving the power flow problem \eqref{powerflow} to provide the power reference set points, or as additional constraints limiting the range and/or rate of change of the control input $u_i(t)=[\Delta P_{inj}^i(t) \quad \Delta Q_{inj}^i(t)]'$ in the control design in Theorem \ref{thm:design}.}